barryclark/jekyll-now/_posts/2021-08-01-Markov-Chain-Monte-Carlo.md

 Huh, okay.
 That's pretty disappointing.
 No doubt the fit is better, but it's still pretty bad.

+TODO ugh. the above graph isn't even true. that's the posterior with sigma divided by .2 for whatever reason. no idea why the fit is so fugly otherwise

 Well that's because it was probably not great to assume returns are normally distributed!
 So what could we do?
 You could try doing MCMC but with a Cauchy distribution (fat tails basically) - or we can try a non-parametric estimation.
 I will try to cover that in another post soon.

 ### Random things I haven't worked into writing yet